Religion in Canada: Religious pluralism

 Canada today has no state religion, and the Government of Canada is officially committed to religious pluralism.
-While the Canadian government's official ties to religion, specifically Christianity are few, the Preamble to the Canadian Charter of Rights and Freedoms makes reference to "the supremacy of God.
+While the Canadian government's official ties to religion, specifically Christianity are few, the Preamble to the Canadian Charter of Rights and Freedoms makes reference to "the supremacy of God."
 The national anthem in both official languages also refers to God.
 Nevertheless, the rise of irreligion within the country and influx of non-Christian peoples has led to a greater separation of government and religion, demonstrated in forms like "Christmas holidays" being called "winter festivals" in public schools.
 Some religious schools are government-funded as per Section Twenty-nine of the Canadian Charter of Rights and Freedoms.

 Canada is a Commonwealth realm in which the head of state is shared with 14 other countries.
-As such, Canada follows the United Kingdom's succession laws for its monarch, which bar Roman Catholics from inheriting the throne.
-Within Canada, the monarch's title includes the phrases "By the Grace of God" and "Defender of the Faith."
+As such, Canada follows the United Kingdom's succession laws for its monarch, which bar Catholics from inheriting the throne.
+Within Canada, the monarch's title includes the phrases "By the Grace of God".

-Christmas and Easter are nationwide holidays, and while Jews, Muslims, and other religious groups are allowed to take their holy days off work, they do not share the same official recognition.
+Christmas and Easter are nationwide holidays, and while Jews, Muslims, Hindus, Buddhists and other religious groups are allowed to take their holy days off work, they do not share the same official recognition.
 In 1957, the Parliament declared Thanksgiving "a day of general thanksgiving to almighty God for the bountiful harvest with which Canada has been blessed."

 There was an ongoing battle in the late 20th century to have religious garb accepted throughout Canadian society, mostly focused on Sikh turbans.
 The Canadian Armed Forces authorized the wearing of turbans in 1986, eventually the Royal Canadian Mounted Police followed in 1988 and eventually other federal government agencies accepted members wearing turbans.

+In 2023, the country was scored 3 out of 4 for religious freedom; noting concern with the freedom of religion expression in Quebec society.